 The 1911 census shows Vashti (42) once again described as an actress and still living at Barton Manor with her mother and stepfather, who was now retired.

-Vashti herself died of cancer on 30 October 1930 at the age of 60, under a cherry tree in the garden of Barton Manor, and her funeral was at St Andrew’s Church on 1 November 1930.
+Vashti herself died of cancer on 30 October 1930 at the age of 60, under a cherry tree in the garden of Barton Manor, and her funeral was held at St Andrew’s Church (whose parish then included Barton) on 1 November 1930.
 She left an estate valued at £2,888 12s.
 5d.
 Her mother Annie Pether Hedges continued living at Barton Manor until her own death on 3 December 1933.

-The design of Archibald Nicholson’s stained-glass window in memory of Vashti (below) caused some controversy at first.
+The design of Archibald Nicholson’s stained-glass window that was put up in St Andrew's Church in 1932 in memory of Vashti (below) caused some controversy at first.
 On the left, representing Miss Wellborne’s alleged ancestry, is Simon de Montfort on horseback, with the inscription “Founder of the English Parliament”, with the Chapter House at Westminster underneath.
 On the right, sitting with a panther at her feet, is the crowned Queen after whom Miss Wellborne was named, with the inscription “Vashti, Queen of Persia”, with Barton Manor (Miss Wellborne’s Headington home) below.

 George Day (Vicar of St. Andrew’s 1946–1956), in an interview with S.P.B.
 Mais about the window in the Oxford Mail of 14 January 1955, said, “I don’t suppose there is another window to Vashti in the country, and there was some difficulty in getting the Chancellor to allow this one.
 He at first refused, but when it was ingeniously pointed out to him that Queen Vashti was most virtuous and exemplary in her refusal to attend her husband in his cups the Chancellor allowed it to be put up.”